The Kasai Procedure at Phoenix Children's Hospital

 In biliary atresia, bile ducts that are located inside or outside the liver are blocked.
 When the bile is unable to leave the liver through the bile ducts, the liver becomes damaged and many vital body functions are affected.

 The Kasai procedure creates an artificial portal to allow the liver to drain into the intestines as it should normally function.

 Sometimes it takes a few months to assess whether the Kasai Procedure has been successful.
-The most important indicator is significant decrease in jaundice.
+The most important indicator is a significant decrease in jaundice.